-As travel resumes, COVID-19 testing has become an important development to open destinations and to keep both travelers and locals safe.
-Many countries and some jurisdictions within the United States require proof of a negative COVID test for entry.
+COVID-19 testing has become an important development to open destinations and to keep both travelers and locals safe.
+Many countries and some jurisdictions within the United States require proof of a negative COVID test for entry (see our primer on the latest United States entry requirements).
 A frequent question we receive is “How to get a COVID test for travel?”

 Our travel experts have gathered resources to help you find COVID testing for travel.
 We answer your questions and provide our best advice for travel COVID testing.
 Requirements change rapidly, as do testing options, so please consult your Adventure Specialist for the most up-to-date information.
 For additional insights into travel during the pandemic, view our COVID-19 Information for AdventureSmith Travelers resource page.